vincent-lg/bui/docs/control/press.md

     def on_press(self, control):

 `control` is a reserved name that wil always contain the control object.
+Read on control attributes in the next section to know what to use as your control method argument.
+Of course, your control method can receive, beyond `self`, none, one or more argument depending on your needs.

+## Control attributes

 The control object has the following attributes:

 | Attribute | Type      | Note                                |